github/docs/content/get-started/quickstart/set-up-git.md

 You can create a copy of a repository by forking it and propose the changes that you want to see without affecting the upstream repository.
 For more information see "[Fork a repository](/articles/fork-a-repo)."

-Each repository in {% data variables.product.product_name %} is associated with some people or an orgranization.
-You can interact with the people, repositories and orgranization by connecting and following them on {% data variables.product.product_name %}.
-For more information see "[Be social](/articles/be-social)".
+Each repository in {% data variables.product.product_name %} is owned by a person or an organization.
+You can interact with the people, repositories, and organizations by connecting and following them on {% data variables.product.product_name %}.
+For more information see "[Be social](/articles/be-social)."

 {% data variables.product.product_name %} has a great community support where you can ask your queries to the people and communicate with them around the world.
 Join the conversation on Github Support Community and {% data reusables.support.connect-in-the-forum-bootcamp %}.